prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 **Annotation Example**
 - ![Annotations example](https://github.com/whereismybaymax/AAFCSpringLearning/blob/master/Spring-demo-annotation/Images/2018-07-26%2015_09_53-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - The annotation here tells the compiler: "Hey, we're gonna implement the interface, extend the class and override the method exactly as listed in the interface or the parent class".
-- Compiler will check class and make sure you are actually overiding the method
+- Compiler will check class and make sure you are actually overriding the method
     - as long as you override exactly as advertised, everything will work just fine
     - If there are problems, compiler will just give a compilation error